kyto64/vue-ganttlet/docs/getting-started.md

 ## Install

-You can add Vue Ganttastic to your project using <kbd>npm</kbd>:
+You can add Vue Ganttlet to your project using <kbd>npm</kbd>:

 ```
-npm install @infectoone/vue-ganttastic
+npm install @kyto64/vue-ganttlet
 ```

 Then, initalize the plugin in the starting point of your app (most likely `src/main.js`):